jfspps/Data-Structures-and-Algorithms/17_LinkedLists.md

 p = (struct Node *) malloc(sizeof(struct Node));
 ```

-In C++, the Node can defined by a class or a structure.
+In C++, the node can defined by a class or a structure.
 As a structure, the first node is declared with C++ using:

 ```cpp
 struct Node * p;